The skyrocketing demand for healthcare due to the Covid-19 pandemic has shaken up the healthcare industry.

 As paper forms are still widely being used, it is essential to find a solution to automatically sort, identify, extract and match the data from documents, faxes, PDFs, and scans to a patient’s EHR.

 With IDP, healthcare organizations can improve EHR workflows without compromising the quality of patient care.
-The staff can simply capture patient records from emails, scanners, faxes, mobile devices, emails, portals and automatically export relevant data to an existing EHR system.
+The staff can simply capture patient records from emails, scanners, faxes, mobile devices, emails, and portals and automatically export relevant data to an existing EHR system.

 The fields that can be extracted include: